 Switching from heeled shoes to flat shoes:

-Flat shoes are good for people with flat feet.
 However, it is not a good idea to simply switch from heeled shoes to minimalist shoes overnight.

 It is very likely your body has developed getting used to walking around in traditional footwear over decades, switching immediately to flatter contact could lead to pain or injury in the feet or tendons in the legs.